inkandswitch/backchat/docs/database.md

 A contact card is a type of document that represents other users.
 The following fields are part of messages in the document 'content'.

-- *moniker*.
+- *name*.
 This is a name that represents the contact.
 - *last_seen (optional):* A timestamp representing the last (local clock) time this contact was seen.
 - *public_key* (*optional).* The public key of this contact.
 This public key could be used to provide end-to-end encryption in later versions of the application.